kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

-**Note:** If a driver needs to reduce resource capacity, then there is a risk that a claim gets allocated using that capacity while the kubelet is updating a `NodeResourceSlice`.
+**Note:** If a driver needs to reduce resource capacity, then there is a risk that a claim gets allocated using that capacity while the kubelet is updating a `ResourceSlice`.
 The implementations of structured models must handle scenarios where more resources are allocated than available.
 The kubelet plugin of a DRA driver ***must*** double-check that the allocated resources are still available when NodePrepareResource is called.
 If not, the pod cannot start until